 Step 1: Mentor Matching

 Immediately after the Mentee is matched with their Mentor, they have the opportunity to review their Mentor’s profile.
-The profile shows the level of support the Mentor can provide which ranges from career guidance to job shadowing, and in some cases, internships or graduate positions.

 Step 2: The ‘Partnership Agreement’ and preparing for the Mentoring